Feynman's inverse problem: Proofs

-For fixed $m$ (or $n$), the set $\{\omega_{m,n}\}_{n}$ satisfies the requirements of Ingham's theorem, and we will use this is section \ref{section = stability finite}.
-However, one can check that $|\omega_{m,0} - \omega_{m,1}| \to 0$ as $m \to \infty.$, i.e., if both indices are allowed to vary, the gap condition does not hold.
-To circumvent this, we will use the following, weaker version of Ingham's theorem, invented in \cite{loreti1997partial} and used to prove observability of the wave equation in \cite{mehrenberger2009ingham,komornik2014cross}.
+For fixed $m$ (or $n$), the set $\{\omega_{m,n}\}_{n}$ satisfies the requirements of Ingham's theorem, and we use this is \Cref{sec:stability-finite}.
+However, it is easy to check that $|\omega_{m,0} - \omega_{m,1}| \to 0$ as $m \to \infty.$, i.e., if both indices are allowed to vary, the gap condition does not hold.
+To circumvent this, we will use a weaker version of Ingham's theorem from \cite{loreti1997partial}, that was used to prove observability of the wave equation in \cite{mehrenberger2009ingham,komornik2014cross}.